Integrative Health—Online or on campus Master’s Degree

 |Integrative Healing Arts|

 Why Earn Your Master’s Degree in Integrative Health at GCU?

-Georgian Court was one of the first universities in the nation to offer a graduate holistic health degree and the first to deliver a program of this kind 100% online.
+Georgian Court was one of the first universities in the nation to offer a graduate holistic health degree (now called integrative health) and the first to deliver a program of this kind 100% online.
 Our activity in the field continues to impact the world of integrative health, offering our students unique and rare opportunities to engage in pioneering work.
 You’ll also learn from and work closely with professors who are both accomplished researchers and dedicated mentors.
 They are here to help you succeed on your journey.

 Here are more reasons to earn your master’s degree in integrative health at GCU.